-‘Putin is a fool’: Intercepted calls reveal Russian Army in disarray
+‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray

 —

-ROMAN TO PARTNER: (Expletive) higher-ups can’t do anything.
+ROMAN TO PARTNER: Fucking higher-ups can’t do anything.
 Turns out, they don’t really know anything.
 They can only talk big in their uniforms.

 SERGEY TO GIRLFRIEND: Our new general was removed because there were too many losses under his leadership.

-SERGEY TO GIRLFRIEND: I’m constantly (expletive) thinking about how lucky I am that I manage to (expletive) survive here.
-Because of some (expletive) moron’s orders.
+SERGEY TO GIRLFRIEND: I’m constantly fucking thinking about how lucky I am that I manage to fucking survive here.
+Because of some fucking moron’s orders.
 While we were driving our column almost got ambushed twice.

 —